 As you finalize your marketing mix and determine the channels you will focus on, we recommend crosschecking every activity in your plan to ensure it matches up with a marketing strategy.
 If an activity does not match any of your overall strategies, it is likely a distraction, and you should remove it from your marketing plan.

 Think critically about what resources you need to complete each activity.
 Even projects that you may choose to handle in-house for “free,” like SEO optimization or social media engagement, require a significant time investment from your team.

 In this phase, be realistic about the scale and depth of your marketing plan.
 Is the level of activity reasonable considering your business goals?
-The appropriate budget and plan size depends on several factors:
+The appropriate budget and plan size

 - The size of your company